Slow Cooker Buffalo Chicken Lettuce Wraps | Whole30 & Paleo

 Slow Cooker Buffalo Chicken

 This is maybe one of the easiest Whole30 slow cooker recipes I’ve ever made.
-I put about a pound of boneless skinless chicken breasts or thighs in the bottom of the Crockpot.
+I put about a pound of boneless skinless chicken breast or boneless skinless chicken thighs in the bottom of the Crockpot.
 (I used thighs this time because it’s what we had on hand.)
 Then I pour the buffalo sauce (or the hot sauce/ghee mixture) over the chicken.

 Let the chicken cook on low for about 4-5 hours, depending on your slow cooker’s cooking time.
 Mine cooks amazingly fast, even on low.

 It isn’t pretty, but it tastes BOMB.
 Can you still say “bomb” at my age?
 I dunno, but it’s an accurate description of this buffalo chicken.

 For those of you who completely stink at planning ahead and want to throw this together when you remember at lunchtime, fret not.
 I actually used frozen chicken thighs today.